emadin/HIMB-Summer-Course-2019/MeasuringReefs.md

     -   Methods (what you did, both in the field and the lab)
     -   Results (here’s where your figures and stats outputs will go)
     -   Discussion (mention any interesting findings and, if you have time, briefly relate this to any previous literature using a similar approach/asking similar questions)
--   This exercise will help you see the value of using R Markdown to write papers (if you’re not already familiar with or using it)
+-   This exercise will help you see the value of using R Markdown to write papers (if you’re not already familiar with or using it).